 Persistent volumes can't be shared by Windows and Linux pods due to differences in file system support between the two operating systems.

 To define different tiers of storage, such as Premium and Standard, you can create a StorageClass.

 The StorageClass also defines the reclaimPolicy.
-When you delete the pod and the persistent volume is no longer required, the reclaimPolicy controls the behavior of the underlying Azure storage resource.
+When you delete the persistent volume, the reclaimPolicy controls the behavior of the underlying Azure storage resource.
 The underlying storage resource can either be deleted or kept for use with a future pod.

 For clusters using the Container Storage Interface (CSI) drivers the following extra